Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/README.md

 # Design Tutorials

-The Hardware Acceleration **Design Tutorials** illustrate higher-level concepts or design flows, walk through specific examples or reference designs, and more complex and complete designs or applications.
+The Hardware Acceleration **Design Tutorials** illustrate higher-level concepts or design flows, walk through specific examples or reference designs, and show more complex and complete designs or applications.

 The <a href="../README.md">README</a> of Hardware Acceleration contains important information including tool version, environment settings, and a table describing the platform, kernels, and supported features or flows of each tutorial.
 It is strongly recommended that you review the details before starting to use the acceleration tutorials.